Who is Bernie Sanders?

-Check out the growing list of Bernie’s endorsements at our Endorsement page.
+Yes, Bernie has received plenty of endorsements already.
+Check out the growing list of Bernie’s endorsements at our Endorsements page.

 How’s the campaign doing so far?

-His campaign’s last FEC filing showed it had received donations from 1.3 million donations from 650,000 individuals averaging $30.
-In fact, Bernie has raised more money from individuals — i.e. not Super PACs — than any other candidate in the race.
+The campaign’s first FEC filing showed it had received $6 million in the first 24 hours after launching his campaign, $10 million by the end of his first week on the trail, and $18.2 million from 900,000 individual donations that came from 525,000 individual donors.
+Bernie is raising more money from individuals — i.e. not Super PACs — than any other candidate in the race.

 But the dollar amount Bernie has raised is actually less impressive than the number of people who have gotten involved in his campaign.
-For context, he’s attracted more donors than a previous successful grassroots presidential campaign: Barack Obama’s.
-Obama’s first campaign didn’t hit the amount of donors that have donated to Bernie’s campaign so far until late winter 2008.
+Within one week of his announcement, 1 million volunteers signed up to help his campaign.

-Indeed, Bernie’s presidential campaign is proof we can still build a political movement around regular people, and not moneyed interests!
+Indeed, Bernie’s presidential campaign is proof we can change the discussion to issues that working families care about and build a political movement around regular people, and not corporations and the wealthy elites!

 I want to know more about Bernie’s record on and proposed policies on all the important issues our country faces.

 You’ve come to the right place.
 Head over to the home page (or click on the Issues tab in the navigation page on the top of this page) and start exploring a fact- and source-based, FAQ-style breakdown of everything you’d ever want to know about Bernie past, present, and future.
 You can go back to the home page at any moment by clicking on FeelTheBern.org in the navigation bar.